-Calendar of Regrets (an excerpt)by Lance Olsen
+Calendar of Regrets (an excerpt)

 Hieronymus Bosch dabs paintbrush to palette and confers with the small round convex mirror floating alone in an ocean of bonewhite wall on the far side of his studio.
 Sharpness of eye, thinness of lip, satirical rage, he thinks: his whole family of attributes, God willing, will be out of this mess soon enough.
 Rotating back to his work at hand, he touches color flecks to the insectile legs rooted in the dwarf’s shoulder.
 Appraises.